• Home

 Happy reading, and when you choose your next adventure in print, may the odds be ever in your favor!

-This post was about the elements of an unputdownable young adult fantasy series and a few recommendations of well-reviewed reads.
+This post was about several unputdownable young adult fantasy series.

 You may also enjoy the Copper and Cobalt Trilogy, a fantasy series set in North Wales.
 Click here for all eReader formats: Universal Book Link and here for Amazon Kindle and paperback: Amazon